HardlyDifficult/Tutorials/Chapter1.md

 Why protected and not private?

-When you are using inheritence and both the child and parent classes need to include an event such as Update(), Unity will only call the child's implementation.
+When you are using inheritance and both the child and parent classes need to include an event such as Update(), Unity will only call the child's implementation.
 This can make it easy to miss that some events in the parent class have been overwritten (vs complemented by) the child.

 I recommend using protected on every Unity event so that the compiler can help avoid this mistake.
 In the event the parent and child classes both have protected Update(), you will get a compile warning about the conflict.